-The Institute of Coaching, McLean Hospital, and Harvard Medical School offer this 3-day virtual course, “Sculpting our Future Together: Coaching in Leadership and Health Care.”
+The Institute of Coaching, McLean Hospital, and Harvard Medical School invite you to our 14th annual conference titled: Innovation is our Future: Coaching in Leadership & Healthcare.

 Our audience includes executive/leadership coaches and leaders with a keen interest in coaching, along with physicians, clinicians, and health and wellness coaches dedicated to professional, emotional, and physical well-being.

-Presenters will explore the challenges, emerging opportunities for coaching, and new strategies in leadership, wellness, and inclusion, recognizing a new high for the interdependence of leadership, well-being, and diversity in all realms of human achievement.
+Our presenters will explore the challenges, emerging opportunities for coaching, and new strategies in leadership, well-being, and inclusion, recognizing a new high for the interdependence of leadership, well-being, and diversity in all realms of human achievement.

 Upon completion of this activity, participants will be able to: